Editorially checkedVisible ownership, review date and official-source context for this page.

 Need A More Tailored Steer Than The Tool Result?

-If height limits self-check has narrowed the question but the answer still depends on your exact site, local authority area or project details, use the email guidance route instead of relying on another broad rule of thumb.
+If height limits self-check has narrowed the question but the answer still depends on your exact site, local authority area or project details, use the structured guidance form instead of relying on another broad rule of thumb.

 Best for